Hedge fund Rhodium debuts with bet on corporate bonds

 LONDON (Reuters) - Hedge fund start-up Rhodium Capital, run by former Bank of America star trader Iftikhar Ali, has begun life betting on a strong performance from corporate bonds over coming months.

-Bond prices were hit over the summer by fears the U.S. Federal Reserve would scale back its bond-buying economic stimulus programme and also by political wrangling over lifting the U.S. government’s debt ceiling.
+Bond prices were hit over the summer by fears the U.S. Federal Reserve would scale back its bond-buying economic stimulus program and also by political wrangling over lifting the U.S. government’s debt ceiling.

 That pushed up yields - which move inversely to prices - on both government and corporate bonds and widened the spread between the two, a sign of investor nervousness.